CSK News

 No long-term contracts, no high-pressure sales.

 Sliding scale available.
-I do not want to turn away dedicated students for financial reasons; if you sincerely want to train with us but cannot afford to do so, we will make arrangements.
+We do not want to turn away dedicated students for financial reasons; if you sincerely want to train with us but cannot afford to do so, we will make arrangements.

 Other Costs